Ankle Sprains

 Preventing Ankle Sprains

-• Ankle taping and bracing - these offer mechanical, neuromuscular and even psychological support that have proven to improve postural control, ankle stability and confidence for those affected
+• Ankle taping and bracing - these offer mechanical, neuromuscular and even psychological support that has proven to improve postural control, ankle stability and confidence for those affected

 • Exo-Brace - to prevent and treat ankle sprains.
 We are the exclusive supplier of these custom anti-sprain braces in Brisbane.